rayandasoriya/PipelineProject-DevOps/README.md

 ### Infrastructure Upgrade

 For this part of the milestone, we used Docker along with Kubernetes to deploy the Checkbox.io service on `three` nodes to make it resistant to node failures.
 We seperated the rendering for markdown into a seperate microservice, the repo to which can be found [here](https://github.com/jubeenshah/checkbox.io/tree/infra-upgrade).

-We then used [AWS Kops](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/) to manage the Kubernetes Cluster.
+We then used [AWS Kops](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/) to manage the Kubernetes Cluster to deploy the checkbox container that we created on the cluster.
+The code to docker containers can be found [here](https://github.com/jubeenshah/checkboxdocker).

 ### Monitoring Analysis...
 Something special :fire: